 Simulators like the Uneekor EYE XO have better compatibility, with the option to set up View/Refine/Refine+, E6 CONNECT, TGC 2019, Creative Golf, or GSPro.

-The SkyTrak has some of the best software compatibility available, with at least seven possible options.
+The SkyTrak Plus has very good compatibility, with at least five possible options.
 Keep in mind, though, that some of these options are only usable on one device like an iPad or PC.

 2. Features